📞 Call Now

 Smithville Party Bus, Limo & Coach Bus Rental

 Smithville is a quaint small town where the movie "Hope Floats" was filmed, offering charming Main Street shops and riverside recreation.
 Smithville groups usually call us when the plan involves Smithville to Austin, and they want one vehicle to keep everyone moving on the same timeline.
-One local planning detail that matters here: Walk Main Street and look for filming locations from "Hope Floats" -- locals are happy to point them out
+One local planning detail that matters here: The "Hope Floats" house at 715 Olive Street is privately owned -- view from the street, do not approach

 42 miles48 min from Austin4,500+